SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-2-media.md

 "em" is a relative size unit, it measures the line-height ratio from the size of the 'm' character in the font.

-Be aware that changing the CSS

 #### Deleting a Page

 The page can be deleted by clicking the trashcan icon next to the page title.
-Deleted pages can be recovered throught the __options__ menu > __restore deleted pages__, but only for 30 days within deletion.
-Of course, if you want to make a page invisible to the reader it may be prefered to just remove it from the [table of content](#table-of-content "table of content").
+Deleted pages can be recovered through the __options__ menu > __restore deleted pages__, but only within 30 days of deletion.
+Of course, if you want to make a page invisible to the reader it may be preferred to just remove it from the [table of content](#table-of-content "table of content").